Pacific Electric: The Great Merger and the "New" Pacific Electric

 During the 1920s profits were good and the lines were extended to the Pasadena area, to the beaches at Santa Monica, Del Rey, Manhattan/Redondo/Hermosa Beach and Long Beach in Los Angeles County, and to Newport Beach and Huntington Beach in Orange County.
 Extra service beyond the normal schedules was provided on weekends, particularly in the late afternoon when passengers wanted to return simultaneously.
 Comedian Harold Lloyd highlighted the popularity and utility of the system in an extended sequence in his 1924 film Girl Shy, where, after finding one Red Car too crowded, he commandeered another and drove at high speed through the streets of Culver City and Los Angeles.

+In response to a proposal to establish the first bus company in Los Angeles by William Gibbs McAdoo, Pacific Electric and the Los Angeles Railway proposed their own system, the Los Angeles Motor Bus Company.
+A public referendum chose the latter in May 1923.
+The first service began in August 1923, and by 1925 had 53 miles of bus routes, the second-most in the nation after Chicago.

 PE operated frequent freight trains under electric power throughout its service area (as far as 65 mi) to Redlands, including operating electrically powered Railway Post Office routes, one of the few U.S. interurbans to do so.
 This provided important revenue.
 The PE was responsible for an innovation in grade crossing safety: the automatic electromechanical grade crossing signal, nicknamed the wigwag.
 This device was quickly adopted by other railroads.
 A few wigwags continue in operation as of 2006.